 Queen of Katwe is hardly revolutionary but it defies one defining convention of the familiar Disney underdog/culture clash drama: it presents no white savior or mentor to be inspired by the third world / underprivileged characters as he gives them hope.
 Disney’s live action dramas tend to bring audience into different cultures through the eyes of a white figure, letting us learn along with him (and yes, it is almost always a man).
 There are no white faces in this cast of black actors.
 That’s not as rare as it once was, but the fact that this is still unusual for an American film makes this something of a gamble.
 It pays off nicely, especially in the end credits as the actors are joined by their real-life counterparts.
 It is a simple but powerful reminder that real people lived out the story beautified for us through film.

-Watch it on Cable On Demand (aka pay-per-view) and SVOD through Amazon Video, iTunes, DisneyAnywhere, and other services.
+On Blu-ray and DVD from Disney Home Video and on SVOD through Amazon Video, iTunes, DisneyAnywhere, and other services.
 Availability may vary by service.

 Queen Of Katwe [DVD]

 Don’t miss a single recommendation.
 Subscribe to the Stream On Demand weekly newsletter (your E-mail address will not be shared) and follow us on Facebook and Twitter.